parmegv/leap_doc/docs/tech/hard-problems.md

 6. **Availability problem**: People want to smoothly switch devices, and restore their data if they lose a device, but this very difficult to do securely.
 7. **Update problem**: Almost universally, software updates are done in ways that invite attacks and device compromises.

+These problems appear to be present regardless of which architectural approach you take (centralized authority, distributed peer-to-peer, or federated servers).

 It is possible to safely ignore many of these problems if you don't particularly care about usability or matching the features that users have grown accustomed to with contemporary methods of online communication.
 But if you do care about usability and features, then you are stuck with finding solutions to these problems.

 ## Our solutions